Chart Color Schemes

 Hamilton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Hamilton's residents aged 15+ have a higher proportion with university qualifications at 38.1%, compared to the Rest of NSW (21.3%) and the SA4 region (26.1%).
-Bachelor degrees are most common at 25.1%, followed by postgraduate qualifications (9.3%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 30.0% of residents holding such qualifications – advanced diplomas at 10.2% and certificates at 19.8%.
-Educational participation is high, with 29.3% of residents currently enrolled in formal education, including 12.3% in tertiary, 6.3% in primary, and 4.8% in secondary education.
+Educational attainment in Hamilton is notably high, with 38.1% of residents aged 15 years and over holding university qualifications.
+This compares favourably to the broader benchmarks of 21.3% in Rest of NSW and 26.1% in SA4 region.
+Bachelor degrees are the most common at 25.1%, followed by postgraduate qualifications (9.3%) and graduate diplomas (3.7%).
+Vocational credentials are also prominent, with 30.0% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 10.2% and certificates for 19.8%.

-Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
+Educational participation is high, with 29.3% of residents currently enrolled in formal education.
 This includes 12.3% in tertiary education, 6.3% in primary education, and 4.8% pursuing secondary education.

 Frequently Asked Questions - Education